MuhammadA-C/omscs-gios-cs6200-MultithreadedGetFileClientServer/README.md

 ---
 ### Description

-Goals for project 1 was to become familiar with socket programming and multithreading via the pthreads library.
+Goals for project 1 were to become familiar with socket programming and multithreading via the pthreads library.

 #### Project Parts